Wyrd: Fate in Germanic mythology

-Modern usage in Paganism

-Like other aspects of Germanic paganism, the concept of wyrd plays a role in modern Germanic Heathenry.

 Other uses

 The Wyrd Mons, a mountain on Venus, is named after an "Anglo-Saxon weaving goddess".
-Frank Herbert used the word "weird" in his science-fiction novel Dune to connote power, e.g. a martial art is referred to as “the Weirding Way", which takes place at the speed of thought.
+Frank Herbert used the word "weird" in his science-fiction novel Dune to connote power, e.g. a martial art is referred to as "the Weirding Way", which takes place at the speed of thought.
 This was modified by director David Lynch, in his 1984 film version of the book, to become a system of sonic weapons called "weirding modules."